-Freediving Coaches of Asia : Your Stepping Stone to a Diving Career
+Freediving Coaches of Asia: Your Stepping Stone to a Diving Career

 Freediving Coaches Of Asia (FCOA) is a non-profit certification agency for freediving, scuba, sailing and climbing.
 We teach people from all walks of life to swim, dive, sail and climb and turn them into advocates for our environment.
 FCOA was founded in 2016 by Jeroen Elout, a Dutch National.

-We operate mostly in the Philippines, India, Uganda and Zambia.
+We operate mostly in the Philippines, India, Indonesia, Uganda and Zambia.
 For those that are far from us: through Remote Verification Training (RVT), swim & dive training is available for anyone in the world with an internet connection at zero cost.

 Be a member at FCOA and immerse yourself in a community that values active respect, continuous learning, and shared knowledge.
 Your journey from swimmer to certified coach starts here.